kyverno/website/content/en/docs/Writing policies/writing-policies-mutate.md

 ---
-title: Mutate Resources
+title: Mutating Resources
-slug: /mutate-resource
+description: >
-description:
+  Update resources during admission controls
-weight: 7
+weight: 3
 ---

-The ```mutate``` rule can be used to add, replace, or delete elements in matching resources.
-A mutate rule can be written as a JSON Patch or as an overlay.
+A ```mutate``` rule can be used to modify matching resources.
+A mutate rule can be written as a RFC 6902 JSON Patch, a strategic merge patch, or as an overlay pattern.

 By using a ```patch``` in the [JSONPatch - RFC 6902](http://jsonpatch.com/) format, you can make precise changes to the resource being created.
+A ```strategic merge patch``` is useful for controlling merge behaviors on elements with lists.
 Using an ```overlay``` is convenient for describing the desired state of the resource.

 Resource mutation occurs before validation, so the validation rules should not contradict the changes performed by the mutation section.